 The club consists of two historic buildings.
 One a gorgeous 108 year old timber home, the other a 105 year old brick structure built on the site of an 1864 building of the same name.
 It’s once inside that the magic begins.

 A labyrinth of rooms draw you through wood panelling and a stunning array of art, sculptures, and silverware.
 Reading, billiards, bars, dining, library, meetings, professional suits, overnight accommodation, even city parking for members.
 You need never leave.
 The magnificent First World War honour board at the entrance is carved from Queensland Maple.
 Of the 100 Victoria Crosses awarded to Australian servicemen, 70 are displayed at the Australian War Memorial in Canberra, and 2 are here.
-Robert Beatham won his in France in August 1918.
+Robert Beatham earned his in France in August 1918.
 Two days later he was riddled with bullets.
-Blair Wark won his in France over three remarkable days in September-October 1918.
+Blair Wark was awarded his after three remarkable days in France in September-October 1918.
 Their crosses add to the reverence of this place.